 After Great Britain and the United States settled a long-running disagreement over settlement and control of what was known then as Oregon country in 1846, American settlers began moving westward on the Oregon Trail in great numbers.
 The creation of the Oregon Territory in 1848 and Washington in 1853 triggered the treaty process.

-Fifty years after the Lewis and Clark came through, Washington Territorial Governor Isaac Ingalls Stevens met in council with Nez Perce leaders that resulted in the 1855 Treaty of Walla Walla with the U.S. Government.
-In this treaty, the Nez Perce agreed to cede 7.5 million acres of tribal land while still retaining the right to hunt and fish in their “usual and accustomed places”, which included some 5,000 square miles in Idaho, Washington, and Oregon.
+Fifty years after the Lewis and Clark came through, Washington Territorial Governor Isaac Ingalls Stevens met in council with Nez Perce leaders, which resulted in the 1855 Treaty of Walla Walla with the U.S. Government.
+In this treaty, the Nez Perce agreed to cede 7.5 million acres of tribal land while retaining the right to hunt and fish in their “usual and accustomed places,” including some 5,000 square miles in Idaho, Washington, and Oregon.
 This area was set aside as the Nez Perce reservation, guaranteeing the tribe’s rights to their ancestral homeland in perpetuity.
-The Treaty of 1855 was ratified by the US Senate in 1859.
+The Treaty of 1855 was ratified by the U.S. Senate in 1859.

 Many chiefs refused and angrily departed.
-Amid uncertainty, pressure, and promises, the remaining chiefs reluctantly agreed to a reservation 90 percent smaller than that of the 1855 treaty.
-Without authority, they ceded lands of the Nez Perce who left the council, in a document thereafter called “the Thief Treaty.”
+Amid uncertainty, pressure, and promises, the remaining chiefs reluctantly agreed to a reservation 90 percent smaller than the 1855 treaty.
+Without authority, they ceded the lands of the Nez Perce, who left the council, in a document called “the Thief Treaty.”
 The white negotiators and the federal government distinguished those who signed as “treaty” Nez Perce; those who had not were the “non-treaty.”
 The 1863 Treaty was ratified by Congress in 1867.

-For some years non-treaty Nez Perce continued to live in the Wallowas and other locations within their traditional homelands.
+For some years, non-treaty Nez Perce lived in the Wallowas and other locations within their traditional homelands.
 But conflict with newcomers increased, particularly in the Wallowa region, the home of Chief Joseph and his band.
-Settlers petitioned the government to relocate the Nez Perce to the reduced 1863 Treaty reservation in Idaho and in 1877, the U.S. Army was commanded to do so.
+Settlers petitioned the government to relocate the Nez Perce to the reduced 1863 Treaty reservation in Idaho, and in 1877, the U.S. Army was commanded to do so.

-In May 1877, General Oliver Otis Howard and the nontreaty Nez Perce chiefs held a council at Fort Lapwai, in Lapwai, Idaho.
-Howard summarily ordered them to bring their families and livestock to Lapwai in 30 days – or the army would make them comply, by force.
+In May 1877, General Oliver Otis Howard and the nontreaty Nez Perce chiefs held a council at Fort Lapwai in Lapwai, Idaho.
+Howard summarily ordered them to bring their families and livestock to Lapwai in 30 days – or the army would make them comply by force.
 The chiefs argued the time was inadequate to gather the people and their livestock and asked for an extension, which Howard brusquely refused.
-Years of high-handedness and mistreatment, and the prospect of losing their homelands, provoked several young warriors to vengeance.
-Riding from camp at Tolo Lake, Idaho they avenged past murders of relatives by killing some white settlers.
+Years of high-handedness, mistreatment, and the prospect of losing their homelands provoked several young warriors to vengeance.
+Riding from camp at Tolo Lake, Idaho, they avenged past murders of relatives by killing some white settlers.

-Forced to abandon hopes for a peaceful move to the Lapwai Reservation, the Nez Perce chiefs saw flight to Canada as their last promise for peace.
+Forced to abandon hopes for a peaceful move to the Lapwai Reservation, the Nez Perce chiefs saw a flight to Canada as their last promise for peace.
 The flight of the Nez Perce began on June 15, 1877.
-Led by Chiefs Joseph, Looking Glass, White Bird, Ollokot, Lean Elk, and others, a band of 800 men, women and children moved northeast, hoping to seek safety with their Crow allies.
-Only 250 were warriors — the rest were women, children, elderly, and sick.
-On June 17 U.S. army and volunteer soldiers approached a Nez Perce camp on Whitebird Creek in western Idaho.
+Led by Chiefs Joseph, Looking Glass, White Bird, Ollokot, Lean Elk, and others, 800 men, women, and children moved northeast, hoping to seek safety with their Crow allies.
+Only 250 were warriors — the rest were women, children, the elderly, and the sick.
+On June 17, the U.S. Army and volunteer soldiers approached a Nez Perce camp on Whitebird Creek in western Idaho.
 When a party of six warriors bearing a flag of truce approached the soldiers, one of the volunteers fired at them, thus precipitating the Nez Perce War of 1877.

-After defeating the cavalry force at the Battle of White Bird Canyon, the flight intensified and more than a dozen more battles and skirmishes would be fought in the next several months.
+After defeating the cavalry force at the Battle of White Bird Canyon, the flight intensified, and more than a dozen more battles and skirmishes would be fought in the next several months.
 Fighting the army all along the trail, the number of Nez Perce was severely reduced.
-Just 40 miles from Canada they were trapped at Snake Creek at the base of the Bears Paw Mountains in Montana by the U.S. Army.
-After a five-day fight, the remaining 431 members of the tribe were beaten and Chief Joseph surrendered on October 5, 1877, with a speech that has become famous.
+Just 40 miles from Canada, they were trapped at Snake Creek at the base of the Bears Paw Mountains in Montana by the U.S. Army.
+After a five-day fight, the remaining 431 members of the tribe were beaten, and Chief Joseph surrendered on October 5, 1877, with a speech that became famous.

 “I am tired of fighting.
 Our chiefs are killed.
 Looking Glass is dead.
 Toohulhulsote is dead.
 The old men are all dead.
 It is the young men who say yes or no. He who led the young men is dead.